Rohit-Ragmahale/CityWeather/README.md

 ENABLE_SNAPSHOT_TEST : Application uses **iOSSnapshotTestCase** Device for snapshot testing is 'IPhone 14', to enable snapshot UI Unit test add this flag to DEBUG_SWIFT_ACTIVE_COMPILATION_CONDITIONS<br>

-WEATHER_FORECAST_DETAILS : This is feature under development and won't be available in Release<br>
+WEATHER_FORECAST_DETAILS : This is feature won't be available in Release<br>

 ## Accessibility
 Application support Accessibility<br>